simonhw/seed-calendar/README.md

 ![Alegreya Sans font 700 weight](assets/images/readme/alegreya-sans-700.png)

 Diphylleia was chosen as it evoked thoughts of nature and calming emotions due to its gentle design.
-Alegreya Sans was used for the main text content of the web applicaiton as it proved to be more readable when compared to Diphylleia.
+Alegreya Sans was used for the main text content of the web application as it proved to be more readable when compared to Diphylleia.

 ### Imagery
 The images used for the web application have perspectives low to the ground, at the level of the plants being planted and grown.
 These images were chosen as they reflect the desire of the user who wishes to plan their vegetable bed and get down to work in the soil themselves.